-Various types of jammers have been found in CEPT member countries such as GSM, GPS, video-link and wireless LAN jammers.
+Various types of jammers have been found in CEPT member countries for disrupting most of the technologies in several frequency ranges such as GSM, UMTS, LTE, GPS, PMR, video-link and wireless LAN jammers.
 There is no legitimate civil use for these jammers as their sole purpose is to disrupt the operation of authorised radio utilisations.

 CEPT administrations and also the European Commission have expressed their concern about jamming devices, which may pose an uncontrollable threat to the authorised utilisation of spectrum.